 Special Needs Planning Preserving Legacies, Securing Futures: Your Trusted Estate Planning Partner

-Comprehensive Special Needs Trust Planning
+Special Needs Trust Planning in Raleigh

 Some parents choose to leave a disabled child out of their estate plans when they learn that leaving them inheritances could result in their losing benefits.
 This scenario typically results in the bulk of assets instead being left for siblings or other family members with the expectation that they find a way to care for their special needs loved one.
 While it is true that you avoid leaving direct inheritances to those receiving disability benefits, there are effective means of caring for your loved one through your estate plan without jeopardizing their program eligibility.